Yomguithereal/colifrapy/docs/settings.rst

 The Logger class can be given some options through settings.
 If none are supplied, logger will still be initialized with its default values.

+For more precise information see :ref:`logger`.

-For more precise information see Logger.
-TODOLINK
+For more precise information about the logger's styles see :ref:`styles`.

 .. code-block:: yaml